 Example 5: Educational Series

-The number of brands that started using an online course platform has steeply increased.
+The number of brands that started using an online course platform has steeply increased over the last decade.
 If you run events or educational courses, you can set up a workflow to tell subscribers about upcoming events and guide them gradually through online programmes.

 Workflows can be especially powerful when you have a well-maintained database of client information.
-Read our Guide to List Hygiene to learn more.
+Read our blog post, Clean Up Your Dirty Data with These 4 Email Database Hygiene Tips, to learn more.

 Here’s an example of how you could set a series like this up using email and SMS (assuming you have mobile numbers in your database):